 “We have a lot of older homes in Chicago,” Larry began.
 “My biggest fear with electrical repair work is in houses built before the 1950s.
-They’ve got old cloth-covered wire with rubber insulator.
-Brittle.
-Move it the wrong way and it cracks.
+They’ve got old cloth-covered wire with rubber insulation.
+The rubber insulator is brittle – move it the wrong way and it cracks.

 “If the old wires are in bad shape, rewiring the house is the safest option,” he explained.
 “If the client doesn’t have the budget to rewire, then I’m proactive about it, I gently straighten out the wires and use shrink tubing over the top to hold it together.
 Honestly, the less you have to move and adjust wire, the better it is.
 Especially with the older stuff.”

 Larry went on to describe a client with a challenging service request in an old home: